 Australian Shepherd puppies are sometimes accused of being more voracious chewers than the average puppy, but this is not true.
 Every puppy needs to chew and Aussie puppies are no different.

 Chewing is a natural behavior for all dog breeds and dogs of any age, especially puppies.
-Providing suitable outlets for chewing is important for your Aussie’s health, happiness and to curb potentially destructive chewing behavior.
+Providing suitable outlets for chewing is important for your Aussie’s happiness, health, and to curb potentially destructive chewing behavior.

 Keep reading to understand the reasons an Australian Shepherd needs to chew and which chews are best.